OpenSourceAlchemist/makepasswd/README.md

 This work did not start with me.
 I pulled it from the Debian package archive during my efforts to package it for [VoidLinux](http://www.voidlinux.eu/).
-I decided to create a this git repo in order to help this code live on in a hopefully distribution-agnostic form.
+I decided to create this git repo in order to help this code live on in a hopefully distribution-agnostic form.
 I've used makepasswd for most of this century so far when I've needed a password quickly to meet specific criteria.
 I hope it is useful to you too.